Atraumatic tooth extraction

 Controlled bone regeneration

-Controlled bone regeneration uses bone-forming and bone substitute preparations.
-These build the basis for the bone tissue to regenerate and replenish the bone defect.
+Controlled bone regeneration uses bone-forming and bone substitute materials.
+These build the base for the bone tissue to regenerate and restore the bone defect.
 The surgeon cuts the gum and exposes the bone, and then applies the bone-forming material in the right place.
-He or she puts on a membrane, which protects this place during the regeneration process.
-When the bone is reconstructed, the treatment area is reopened and covered with the gingiva.
+Then a membrane is put on, which protects this place during the regeneration process.
+When the bone is reconstructed, the treatment area is reopened and covered with the gum.

-Another procedure performed before the implantation is to lift the bottom of the maxillary sinus.
+Another procedure performed before the implantation is lifting the bottom of the maxillary sinus.
 It separates the sinuses above the upper teeth from the tooth roots.
-In this case, the bone-forming material is placed between the sinus floor and the alveolar bone boundary.
-This thickens the patient’s bone, in which the implant can be placed safely.
+In this case, the bone-forming material is placed between the sinus bottom and the alveolar bone boundary.
+This thickens a patient’s bone, where implant can be placed safely.

-Surgical procedures also include the extraction of teeth, including the stuck eights.
-The tooth extraction is carried out under anesthesia, therefore the Patient does not feel any pain or discomfort during the procedure (which is of short duration).
-The procedure is done using an X-ray.
-The dentist loosens the tooth in the alveolus, removes it, and then the place is sewn together.
-We always provide our Patients with detailed postoperative instructions.
+Surgical procedures also include extraction of teeth, including impacted wisdom teeth.
+The tooth extraction is carried out in anesthesia, therefore a patient does not feel any pain or discomfort during the procedure (which is of short duration).
+X-ray picture is taken before the procedure.
+The dentist loosens the tooth in the alveolus, removes it, and then the place is sutured together.
+We always provide our patients with detailed postoperative instructions.

-We also perform root tip resection in our dental clinic.
-The procedure is performed when the periapical lesions exceed 10 mm or when an inflammation has developed at the top of a dead tooth.
-The surgeon cuts the mucous membrane right at the apex, cuts out the sick fragment and bone window.
-Then it is necessary to fill the canal with a substitute material.
+We also perform root apex resection in our dental clinic.
+The procedure is performed when the periapical lesions exceed 10 mm or when an inflammation has developed at the apex of a dead tooth.
+The surgeon cuts the mucous membrane right at the apex, cuts out the sick fragment and a bone window.
+Then it is necessary to fill the canal with a bone substitute material.

 Maxillary and dental surgery

 Dental surgery deals with the diagnosis and surgical treatment of pathologies within the oral cavity.
-In this field, treatments are usually associated with surgical removal of eights, implantation, cutting out the gingival hood, or frenulum undercutting in children.
+In this field, treatments are usually associated with surgical removal of wisdom teeth, implantation, cutting out the gingival hood, or frenulum undercutting in children.
 On the other hand, jaw surgery is a separate area of activity, which includes much more serious cases, such as surgical treatment of facial, oral, and cranial skeletal diseases.
-In the Titanium Dental Clinic in Gdańsk, all procedures are performed under local or general anesthesia.
-The comfort of our Patients is our priority!
+In the Titanium Dental Clinic in Gdańsk, all procedures are performed under local anesthesia.
+The comfort of our patients is our priority!